-British fuel trading company Deltagrip to take over Bosnian petrol storage company16.
-January 2013. / SEE Energy News
+British fuel trading company Deltagrip to take over Bosnian petrol storage company, SEE Energy News

 The federation’s government said it will offer British fuel trading company Deltagrip a deal to settle the debt in instalments and prevent its petrol storage company from going out of business.